michaelosunga/open_flood_risk_mapping_in_kenya/training/Session3.md

 **What will you learn from this module?**

-- Loading flood exposure datasets: DEM and flood hazard at various return periods - rtps
+- Loading flood hazard datasets: flood hazard at various return periods (rtps)
-- Loading land use/land cover (LULC)
+- Loading land use/land cover (LULC) data
 - Loading settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres)
+- Relevant GIS geo-processing in QGIS
   - Clipping datasets to county of interest - Tana river and Garissa counties
   - Reprojecting data from geographical to projected coordinates
 - Introduction to the QGIS [Graphical Modeler](https://docs.qgis.org/3.34/en/docs/user_manual/processing/modeler.html)